Disney-world-Florida

 The attention to detail in Galaxy’s Edge makes it feel like stepping into another galaxy.
 From the architecture and scenery to the costumed cast members, every element is carefully designed to create a fully immersive Star Wars experience.
 Fans of the franchise consider it one of the highlights of Disney World, drawing visitors from around the world.

-Which Disney World Park is the Biggest?
+Which Disney World Park is the biggest?

 Among Disney World’s four main parks, Animal Kingdom is the largest at 500 acres.
 Epcot comes next at 300 acres, followed by Hollywood Studios at 154 acres, and Magic Kingdom at 142 acres.
 Each park offers a unique atmosphere, with Animal Kingdom’s sprawling landscapes, Epcot’s futuristic and global themes, Hollywood Studios’ movie magic, and Magic Kingdom’s classic Disney charm.